temach/terraform-provider-mongodb/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/fabiovpcaumo/terraform-provider-mongodb/golangci?logo=github&style=flat-square)
 ![GitHub issues](https://img.shields.io/github/issues/fabiovpcaumo/terraform-provider-mongodb?logo=github&style=flat-square)

-This repository is a [Terraform](https://www.terraform.io) MongoDB/DocumentDB provider forked from Kaginari/terraform-provider-mongodb.
+This repository is a [Terraform](https://www.terraform.io) MongoDB/DocumentDB provider forked from Kaginari/terraform-provider-mongodb and fabiovpcaumo/terraform-provider-mongodb.

 This fork adds the ability to create users that use external authentication mechanisms, such as using AWS IAM user or role to authenticate to the database.